maj323-nau/IMG420-2D_Game_Engines-Gadot/README.md

 You will notice that I have implemented

-- A TileSet and a Tile Map
+- A TileSet and a TileMap
 - Sprite Animations
 - A Player Character and movement
 - Gravity